WHU European Summer Program

 Amenities of this program include single rooms in modern student accommodations near the campus, a welcome reception, provided lunches, field trips, bus ticket, 24-hour gym access, on-campus WiFi, library access, and a farewell dinner.

 The campus of WHU is located in Vallendar in picturesque western Germany, overlooking the Rhine and Moselle Rivers.
 Vallendar is a suburb of the 2,000-year-old town of Koblenz.
 Koblenz has an abundance of cultural monuments and historic buildings and the area is framed by four low mountain ranges, offering ample opportunity for outdoor activities.
 Students can explore the cozy lanes and narrow alleyways of Koblenz and Vallendar, walk the river promenades, and take a boat cruise up and down the Rhine River.
 The relaxed and happy atmosphere make Koblenz and Vallendar a friendly area where students will feel immediately at home.

 Vallendar is centrally located in Europe, making travel to other European cities and countries accessible.
 WHU is located about one hour from Cologne (Köln) and one hour from Frankfurt, known as the financial and business centers of Germany and the fourth and fifth largest cities in the country.

-During this two week program, students will take one course: The Business, Political and Cultural Environment in Europe.
-The course includes lectures, group work, industry site visits, and cultural activities.
+During this three week program, students will take one course: The Business, Political and Cultural Environment in Europe.
+The course includes lectures, group work, industry site visits, and cultural activities and is taught by top practitioners and subject experts.
 Upon successful completion of the program, students receive credit for IBUS 400: Special Topics in International Business for 3 KU credits.
 The course covers the following topics:

 - Trade Integration in Europe and the European Union